TomasMonkevic/PrimeEngine/README.md

 ### What is this repository for? ###

 PrimeEngine is a C++ (OpenGL) cross-platform game engine.
-Currently, PrimeEngine is in very early stages of development, so it still has a lot of bugs and some code parts are simply said - "not good".
-With each commit, PrimeEngine improves and one day I hope it will be a usable game engine API.
+Currently, PrimeEngine is in very early stages of development, so it still has a lot of bugs and some unfinished systems.
+With each commit, PrimeEngine improves and one day, I hope, it will be a usable game engine.

 ### Features ###